MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setminretrydelay.md

 ---
 title: bitsadmin setminretrydelay
-description: Windows Commands topic for bitsadmin setminretrydelay, which sets the minimum length of time, in seconds, that BITS waits after encountering a transient error before trying to transfer the file. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin setminretrydelay**, which sets the minimum length of time, in seconds, that BITS waits after encountering a transient error before trying to transfer the file. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article